Osogbo Osun State, Nigeria Travel Guide

 ATMs from major banks (GTBank, Zenith Bank, Access Bank, First Bank) are available throughout Osogbo.
 Cash is the preferred payment method in many places, especially smaller businesses and markets.

-Verify operating hours for specific businesses or attractions directly, especially if your visit coincides with a public or religious holiday.
+Find out operating hours for specific businesses or attractions directly, especially if your visit coincides with a public or religious holiday.

-Formal greetings are important, especially when addressing elders.
+Formal salutations are important, especially when addressing elders.
 Use titles like "Sir" or "Ma'am."
 "Baba" for men and "Mama" for women show respect for older individuals.
 Handshakes are common, typically between the same gender.

 Modesty is a aspect of dress, especially in public and at religious sites.
 Avoid overly revealing clothing.
 Traditional attire, like garments made from Ankara fabric, is common and appreciated.